6. Blast the results

 Copy the webhook and add as a secret.
 Name it SLACK_WEBHOOK

-We will be using Slack Incoming Webhook action from the GitHub Actions Marketplace.
+We will be using the Slack Incoming Webhook action from the GitHub Actions Marketplace.

 Copy the code below.
 This step will send a message once your action is completed